MiguelElGallo/myfirstmcp-openai/README.md

 ## Client

-Using any MCP client and connect to: https://yourapp.azurewebsites.net/sse
+Using any MCP client and connect to: <https://yourapp.azurewebsites.net/sse>

+The server also includes the MCP inspector, which is a web interface to inspect the MCP messages.
+You can access it at: (<http://yourapp.azurewebsites.net/#resources>)